briis/pysmartweatherudp/README.md

 * *rapid_wind* - This contains current wind speed and bearing, and is updated every 3 seconds
 * *obs_air* - Here we get Temperature, Humidity, Pressure and Lightning Strikes.
 This sends out data every minute
 * *obs_sky* - This is where we get Precipitation, Wind, Illuminance and UV.
 Also broadcasts every minute.
-* *obs_st*  - This is for the new Tempest all in one weather station and combines the air/sky data into a single message sent out every minute.
+* *obs_st*  - This is for the new Tempest all in one weather station and combines the air/sky data into a single message sent out every minute.<br>
+Note: The Tempest unit will return the battery voltage in both the skybatter and airbattery sensors.

 The function is built specifically to be used with [Home Assistant](https://www.home-assistant.io/), so data is formatted to suit that.
 But it might easily be modified for other purposes.